alstat/rface/README.md

 ```
 [![alt text](https://raw.githubusercontent.com/alstat/SampleImages/master/figure/Rplot01.png)]("Eigenfaces")
 ### Face Recognition
 And finally, to do face recognition we use the testing data set.
-This is done using the `recognize` function as shown below:
+This is done using the `recognize` function as shown below.
+The output is an image of two faces, the left image correspond to the input face from the testing data, and the right image is the predicted image from the training dataset.

 #### Input Subject: KA | Input Expression: Angry
 ```{r}
 recognize("~/Downloads/jaffe_testing/KA.AN1.39.tiff", model, display = TRUE, rule = "simple f-share")